Margaret Atwood writes sequel to 'The Handmaid's Tale'

 Just months shy of her 80th birthday, the longtime Toronto resident has otherwise never been more noticed.
 She has written the year's most anticipated novel, "The Testaments," the sequel to her classic "The Handmaid's Tale" and a Booker Prize finalist.
 Its contents were so guarded over the summer that early review copies were sent under a different title for fear of their being stolen.

 In December, Atwood will be honoured in New York by the Center for Fiction, which has given its first ever On Screen Award to her and to Hulu executives for the Emmy-winning adaptation of "The Handmaid's Tale."
-Hulu and MGM are now planning a series based on "The Testaments."
+Hulu and MGM are now planning a series based on "The Testaments," which comes out Sept.
+10.

-Atwood has written more than 40 books -- novels, story collections, essays and poems -- and her awards include the Booker Prize for "The Blind Assassin" and Canada's Giller Prize for "Alias Grace."
-She is a feminist hero who in the introduction to a recent edition of "The Handmaid's Tale" defines a feminist novel not as idealizing women, but humanizing them, with "all the variety and character and behaviour that implies."
+She has written more than 40 books -- novels, story collections, essays and poems -- and her awards include the Booker Prize for "The Blind Assassin" and Canada's Giller Prize for "Alias Grace."
+She is a feminist heroine who in the introduction to a recent edition of "The Handmaid's Tale" defines a feminist novel not as idealizing women, but humanizing them, with "all the variety and character and behaviour that implies."
+In her fiction, women are both killers and killed, betrayers and betrayed, rebels and oppressors.

-"The Handmaid's Tale," published in 1985, is well settled alongside "1984," "The Origins of Totalitarianism" and others in the canon of books warning us how bad bad can be.
-In the Republic of Gilead, formed in what was Cambridge, Massachusetts, after a radical coup, women are confined within a strict caste system that determines how they dress, how they are named (some for the men they serve) and with whom they may bear children.
+"The Handmaid's Tale" was published in 1985 and is well settled alongside "1984," "The Origins of Totalitarianism" and others in the canon of books warning us how bad bad can be.
+In the Republic of Gilead, formed in what was Cambridge, Massachusetts, in the wake of a radical coup, women are confined within a strict caste system that determines how they dress, how they are named (some for the men they serve) and with whom they may bear children.
 They are forbidden to vote, have jobs, or read or write.

-Some are complicit, others risk their lives resisting.
-The narrator, "Offred" ("of-Fred"), is torn between accommodation and defiance.
+Some are complicit, while other risks their lives resisting.
+The narrator, "Offred" ("of-Fred"), is ever torn between accommodation and defiance.

 "I wish this story were different," Offred laments.
 "I wish it were more civilized.
 I wish it showed me in a better light, if not happier, then at least more active, less hesitant, less distracted by trivia."

-As Atwood likes to point out, everything in "The Handmaid's Tale" either has happened or could happen.
-Gilead, she says, is not "invented, but curated," so rooted in the actual and the possible that she speaks of reissuing the novel with footnotes.
+"The Handmaid's Tale" reflects an imagination both expansive and grounded.
+As Atwood likes to point out, everything in the novel either has happened or could happen.
+Gilead, she says, is not "invented, but curated," so rooted in the actual and the possible that she speaks of reissuing the book with footnotes.
 For instance, the iconic handmaid uniforms of bright red cloaks and white bonnets that obscure their faces were inspired by the image on a container of Old Dutch Cleanser.

 "Each detail I can tell you chapter and verse who did it when," Atwood says.